 I roast these at 425 for about 35 minutes, flipping halfway through.
 The onions will soften and get a little brown, the garlic will get golden, and the butternut squash will become tender.
 You'll know when it's done when you can squish the squash with a spatula or fork easily.

 By the time it is done, your house will smell pretty fall-like and amazing.
 Roasting the Vegetables adds complexity and depth to the vegetables that you'd lose if you simply boiled or cooked in your crockpot.
 It dirties an extra dish, but roasted butternut squash soup beats boiled any day.
 The char and caramelization really make this dish.

-You’re going to need a blender.
+You're going to need a blender.
 You can use a regular blender (depending on the brand) or an immersion blender.
 If you are using a blender, make sure your blender can blend hot food.
-If you’re not sure, you can let the roasted vegetables cool before blending.
-Working in shifts (unless you have a giant blender), add your stock, yogurt, and vegetables and blend until smooth.
+If you're not sure, you can let the roasted vegetables cool before blending.

-If you do the yogurt in one batch or add extra stock to one, don’t worry.
-It will all go together.
 Using a blender will ensure the smoothest, silkiest soup.
 If you are looking for simplicity, add all your ingredients into a pot and use an immersion blender to blend.
 I like my soups to still maintain a little texture, so I like using an immersion blender.
 It allows better control of consistency.

 Roasted butternut squash soup is delicious on its own.
 However, you may want to add a little pizazz to make it extra elegant.
 I topped mine with fresh herbs and the tiniest pinch of nutmeg to really drive home those flavors.

 You can top this soup with roasted pepitas, sauteed spinach or kale.
 Try a dollop of Greek yogurt, or even some crumbled bacon or pan-fried cubed pancetta if you'd like.